Training-2024/Learn-0.1/README.md

 If you want a more up to date version, you can also install it via a binary installer.
 A macOS Git installer is maintained and available for download at the Git website, at https://git-scm.com/download/mac.

-**Installing on Windows**
-_**Download Git for Windows**_
-As many of you use Windows OS check out this step by step tutorial https://phoenixnap.com/kb/how-to-install-git-windows